awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 1. On the **Details** tab, choose **Edit**\.

-1. For **Instance Protection**, select **Protect From Scale In**\.
+1. In **Advanced configuration**, select **Enable instance scale\-in protection on all new instances by default** from **Instance scale\-in protection**\. \(Old console: For **Instance Protection**, select **Protect From Scale In**\.\)
-![\[View Instance Protection on the Details tab.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-modify-instance-protection.png)

 1. Choose **Save**\.

 **To change the instance scale\-in protection setting for a group \(AWS CLI\)**
-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command to enable instance scale\-in protection for the specified Auto Scaling group:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command to enable instance scale\-in protection for the specified Auto Scaling group\.

 ```
 aws autoscaling update-auto-scaling-group --auto-scaling-group-name my-asg --new-instances-protected-from-scale-in
 ```

-Use the following command to disable instance scale\-in protection for the specified group:
+Use the following command to disable instance scale\-in protection for the specified group\.

 ```
 aws autoscaling update-auto-scaling-group --auto-scaling-group-name my-asg --no-new-instances-protected-from-scale-in